-Here’s my family guide to Koh Jum island, with suggestions of where to go, what to do and where to stay.
+Here’s my family guide to Koh Jum island, with suggestions and itinerary of where to go, what to do and where to stay.

 Where is Koh Jum Island?